 To bring you up-to-speed at a glance, I created this About page to give you a little of the backstory, some current tidbits and a little bio on the main character’s of my blog.

 The simple version is, I chose a nomadic lifestyle as a way to live better with Multiple Chemical Sensitivities (MCS).

-For the nitty-gritty details about my life with MCS, check out my Living With Multiple Chemical Sensitivity (MCS) post.
+For more details, check out my Living With Multiple Chemical Sensitivity (MCS) post.

 My Original Plan For Hitting The Road

-I’d never camped or traveled very far nor had I ever lived in a home on wheels.
+I had never camped or traveled very far.
+Nor had I ever lived in a home on wheels.

-My goal was to move into the nomadic lifestyle slowly by:
+My goal was to move into the nomadic lifestyle slowly.

 But Life Had It’s Own Agenda

-I briefly considered staying in the little one room, 400 square foot house I’d been renting but I didn’t want to spend the winter there.
+After losing my job I briefly considered staying in the little one room, 400 square foot house I’d been renting but I didn’t want to spend the winter there by myself.

 My job loss presented me with an opportunity to hit the road earlier than planned – albeit totally unprepared.